elsoul/skeet-doc/articles/doc/en/backend/quickstart.md

 ⚡️ Reduce App Development and Maintenance Costs ⚡️

-Skeet is a full-stack TypeScript serverless application framework.
+Skeet is an Open-Source Full-stack Serverless Application Framework.

 Skeet was born to reduce the cost of software development and operation.